GSA-TTS/identity-idva-api-gateway/README.md

 ## Admin API Access

-:warning: Since GIVE manages the Kong configuration with a declarative configuration file, the admin API is set to read-only mode.
+:warning: Since IDVA manages the Kong configuration with a declarative configuration file, the admin API is set to read-only mode.
 Changes will have to be made by restarting kong with a new configuration file.